Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Variational Free-energy

 \section{Variational Free-energy}

 To fully characterize the free-energy in equation \eqref{eq:app_Fupper}, we need to specify a form for the approximate posterior $Q(\bar{s},\pi)$.
 There are different ways to choose a family of probability distributions \cite{schwobel2018active}, compromising between complexity and accuracy of the approximation.
-In this work we choose the mean-field approximation.
+In this work, we choose the mean-field approximation.
 It holds:

-Under mean-field approximation, the policy dependant states at each time step are approximately independent of the states at any other time step.
+Under mean-field approximation, the plan-dependent states at each time step are approximately independent of the states at any other time step.
 We can now find an expression for the variational free-energy.
-Considering the mean-field approximation, and the generative model with known task-associated parameters as:
+Considering the mean-field approximation {and the generative model in eq.~\eqref{eq:model_fixed_par}} we can write: